aregsar/house/readme.md

 The boilerplate uses sqlite database to be able to demo on Mac OSX

 1-Global Routes:

 The top level Routes.cs file can be used to optionally add global route map instead of attribute routing

-The example route routes.Get("/", "Home.Index") maps a Http Get requesr for the root url / to the HomeController.Index action and sets the route name to Home.Index
+The example route routes.Get("/", "Home.Index") maps a Http Get request for the root url / to the HomeController.Index action and sets the route name to Home.Index

 There are methods for all Http Verbs

-An overload of the method takes an explicit route name So the routes.Get("/", "Home.Index", "Home_Index") method will map to HomeController.Index action with aroute name of Home_Index
+An overload of the method takes an explicit route name.

+So the routes.Get("/", "Home.Index", "Home_Index") method will map to HomeController.Index action with aroute name of Home_Index

 2-Global Exception Handling